arturoherrero/arturoherrero.com/books.md

 ## Reading List

 I love reading.
-This is the complete list of all books that I read in my life.
+This is the complete list of all books that I've read in my life.

 ### 2019
-1. De qué hablo cuando hablo de correr. *Haruki Murakami*
+1. De qué hablo cuando hablo de correr. *Haruki Murakami* ⭑
+2. Lo que no podemos saber. *Marcus du Sautoy* ⭑

 ### 2018